Behavior

 These “calming signals” tell another dog, “I’m not a threat” or “Please calm down.”
 Dogs often use these to de-escalate tension.

-A 2013 study found that dogs can discern emotions by observing left- or right-asymmetric tail wags.
+A 2013 study published in Current Biology found that dogs can discern emotions by observing left- or right-asymmetric tail wags.
 Wagging more to the right indicated a more relaxed emotion, while tail wags to the left conveyed uncertainty or wariness.
 This research suggests that dogs’ brains process emotion similarly to ours.

-2. Facial Expressions & Eye Contact: Right Up There With Body Language
+2. Dog Facial Expressions & Eye Contact: What These Signals Mean

 Key Facial Expressions To Notice